Indian Navy Duo 'DilRoo' Completes Historic 25,400-Nautical-Mile Voyage

 • Navy Entry: Naval armament inspection cadre in 2017

-• Background: Aeronautical engineering graduate with experience in National Aerospace Laboratories, daughter of former Indian Air Force pilot
+• Background: Aeronautical engineering graduate with experience in National Aerospace Laboratories, daughter of a retired Indian Air Force pilot.

 • Achievements: Recipient of YAI’s Admiral Ramdas Trophy